sylvaticus/BetaML.jl/README.md

 Theoretical notes describing most of these algorithms are at the companion repository https://github.com/sylvaticus/MITx_6.86x.

-The focus of the library is mostly didactic, as the code is not heavily optimised and GPU is not supported.
+The focus of the library is skewed toward user-friendliness rather than computational efficiency, the code is (relatively) easy to read but it is not heavily optimised (and GPU is not supported).
+For excellent and mature machine learning algorithms in Julia that support huge datasets or to organise complex and partially automated pipelines of algorithms please consider the packages in the above section "Alternative packages".
-For deep learning in Julia with huge datasets I suggest to use either [Flux](https://fluxml.ai/) or [Knet](https://github.com/denizyuret/Knet.jl) that both supports GPU and distributed computation; for Decision Trees and Random Forests a well-tested package in Julia is [DecisionTree](https://github.com/bensadeghi/DecisionTree.jl).

-As the focus is mainly didactic, functions have pretty longer but more explicit names than usual.. for example the `Dense` layer is a `DenseLayer`, the `RBF` kernel is `radialKernel`, etc.
+As the focus is on simplicity, functions have pretty longer but more explicit names than usual.. for example the `Dense` layer is a `DenseLayer`, the `RBF` kernel is `radialKernel`, etc.
 As we didn't aim for heavy optimisation, we were able to keep the API (Application Programming Interface) both beginner-friendly and flexible.
 Contrary to established packages, most methods provide reasonable defaults that can be overridden when needed (like the neural network optimiser, the verbosity level, or the loss function).
 For example, one can implement its own layer as a subtype of the abstract type `Layer` or its own optimisation algorithm as a subtype of `OptimisationAlgorithm` or even specify its own distance metric in the clustering `Kmedoids` algorithm..